The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: individual reps or small teams doing occasional, lightweight outreach.

-Lusha keeps things deliberately simple.
-Its browser extension reveals verified emails and direct dials while you browse LinkedIn or a company site, and it is one of the fastest tools here to set up on day one.
-A freemium plan includes 40 credits a month, and paid plans start at $37.45 per user a month billed annually, among the cheapest entry points here.
-It's a lookup tool first, so it skips the deep intent data, bulk exports, and platform features ZoomInfo carries.
+Lusha is deliberately simple, and that's the whole appeal.
+The browser extension shows verified emails and direct dials while you're on LinkedIn or a company site, and you'll have it working within minutes of installing it.
+The free plan comes with 40 credits a month, and paid plans start at $37.45 per user a month billed annually, which is about as low as this list goes.
+It's a lookup tool and doesn't pretend otherwise, so the deep intent data, bulk exports, and platform machinery ZoomInfo carries simply aren't there.

-What users say: Lusha's G2 reviews (accessed July 2026) describe it as easier to pick up than Apollo or ZoomInfo.
-The ceiling shows as teams grow.
-The database starts to feel thin, and there's no dialer baked in for actually placing calls.
+What users say: Easier to pick up than Apollo or ZoomInfo is the standard verdict in Lusha's G2 reviews (accessed July 2026).
+The ceiling shows up as teams grow.
+The database starts to feel thin, and there's no dialer, so the calls happen somewhere else.

 9. Demandbase: Best for ABM and Enterprise-Level Intent Data